-The Dock is one of the biggest changes in watchOS 3, which dropped to the public this week, and it provides quick access to up to 10 of your favorite Apple Watch apps from anywhere in the operating system.
+The Dock is one of the biggest changes that came with watchOS 3, and it provides quick access to up to 10 of your favorite Apple Watch apps from anywhere in the operating system.

-The Dock, can be launched from anywhere by simply pressing the side button of your Apple Watch, so this is something you will want to familiarize yourself with after upgrading.
+The Dock, can be launched from anywhere by simply pressing the side button of your Apple Watch, so this is something you will want to familiarize yourself with it.

 The Dock is fully customizable, so you can choose the apps you want to display here.
 These apps are going to be backgrounded, unlike the other apps on your Apple Watch, which means they can refresh their data even when you’re not using the app front and center on your screen.